 Your thermostat works with your AC by regularly checking the temperature and controlling how hard the AC has to work to keep the building a consistent temperature.

 If a broken thermostat senses the wrong temperature, or controls the AC improperly, it could cause the unit to run too long and wear out the system.
-You might suspect this if you have trouble keeping your building at a steady temperature, or if it runs too cold.
+You might suspect this if you have trouble keeping your building at a steady temperature, or if it frequently runs too cold.

 Left unchecked, an overworked AC unit could develop frozen AC coils.